Voices of our Executive Coaches

 How did taking this Diploma fit in you achieving your Leadership Purpose?

 My change agenda was looking at two main points.
 First, that I had a logical, rational, tell-it-like-it-is approach and needed to work on emotional leadership.
 Second, almost ‘aggressive authenticity’ which was a strength, but needed to be made more palatable or toned down a bit.
-I think that Change Agenda was reinforced in the second coaching sessions that I had with Madeleine, and it came through that...
+I think that Change Agenda was reinforced in the second coaching session that I had with Madeleine, and it came through that...

 ...it was about leveraging my strength, which was authenticity, but now doing it with skill.
 But also, on the other side, grow my emotional antennae, my emotional leadership.